GLOBAL POLICY ON ADMISSIONS

 - Ensure that each candidate is considered fairly and, when necessary, his/her needs assessed in the context of both the candidate’s ability to progress within the standard curriculum, and the support services available within the School’s approved budget at the candidate’s grade level.

-- Demonstrated academic and intellectual potential that meets the grade level expectations.
+- Demonstrated academic and intellectual potential that meet the grade-level expectations.
 ISKL accepts a managed number of students with mild to moderate learning needs.

 - Demonstrated English oral and written skills that meet the grade expectations: Students who require English Language support are admitted based on the minimal expectations of each division:

-- Demonstrated ability to navigate the facilities independently, or with the support of a designated personnel.
+- Demonstrated ability to navigate the facilities independently or with the support of designated personnel.
 ISKL accepts a managed number of students who require resources for physical support.

 - Demonstrated ability to build respectful, responsible and collaborative relationships as outlined in the divisional behavior codes.
 ISKL accepts a managed number of students who require social, emotional or behavioral support.